Dawnflash/torrent-manager/README.md

 ### Interacting with AutoBRR

 First run the HTTP server like this: `python3 main.py server`.
-You can run this as a SystemD service:
+You can run this as a systemd service:

 ```
 [Unit]